faune/homebridge-grohe-sense/README.md

 ### `valve_control`
 If you have kids like me with iCloud family sharing enabled, and dont want them brats (just kidding, mine are actually angels) to turn off the main water supply through HomeKit as a prank when you are showering - this is for you!
 Set `valve_control` to `false`, and the plugin will ignore all valve control requests :-)

-## What is supported

-Plugin will automatically find and configure your Sense devices, and expose the following HomeKit services:

- * Sense Guard
-   - Valve on/off
-   - Valve state
-   - Temperature
-   - Water pressure (log only)
-   - Water flowrate (log only)
- * Sense
-   - Temperature
-   - Humidity
-   - Battery
- * Sense Plus (untested, as I dont have one)
-   - Temperature
-   - Humidity

-## What is not supported

-* The system collects a lot of interesting information that unfortunately have no suitable characteristics counterpart defined in the official Apple HAP.
-This include (but not limited to) for example :
-  - water pressure
-  - flow metrics
-  - water consumption
-  - statistics
-  - notifications

-## What I would like to see in the future

-* Proper OAuth library handling authentication
-* Eve history would be awesome using Fakegato
-* Displaying water pressure, flow metrics +++, but I have no idea what characteristics to use in Homebridge for this...

 ## Obtaining a `refresh token`